-- Genocide Backfire: The Big Bad deciding the Legions of Moros were the major obstacle to him conquering the galaxy and that eliminating was the best course of action?
+- Genocide Backfire: The Big Bad deciding the Legions of Moros were the major obstacle to him conquering the galaxy and that eliminating them was the best course of action?
 Doesn't work out so well.
-The Legions weren't even aware of the Warlord's existence prior to the attack that left Keill the only survivor of his race.
+The Legions probably weren't even aware of the Warlord's existence prior to the attack that left Keill the only survivor of his race.

-- Gladiator Games - Keill participates in one to draw out the enemies by attracting their attention
+- Gladiator Games: Keill participates in one to draw out the enemies by attracting their attention.

 - Hired Guns: The Legions of Moros were mercenaries, after all.
 Mercenaries with standards, but still mercenaries.